 - Energy: Medium to high

 - Weight: Males 4-6 kg (8.8 – 13.2 lbs), females 3.5-5 kg (7.8 – 11 lbs)

 - Talkative: Very

 What is a Colourpoint Shorthair?

-The Colourpoint Shorthair is a man-made breed which was created by crossing Siamese cats with domestic shorthairs with a goal to create a Siamese type in new colours.
+The Colourpoint Shorthair is a man-made breed that was created by crossing Siamese cats with domestic shorthairs to create a Siamese type in new colours.
 Traditionally, the Siamese occurred in four colours, seal, chocolate, lilac and blue.
 The Colourpoint Shorthair extended those colours, to include reds, creams, torties in pointed and lynx (tabby) point.

 Amanda’s mother was Devoran Sally Girl (Ming), born in 1945 and bred by Lucy Price.
 Ming’s owner, Mrs Matthews, had accidentally let her out and she mated with a red domestic shorthair who must have carried the pointed (Himalayan gene).

 Robber was mated to Doneraile Dew, a Seal Point Siamese born in 1947 which produced Somerville Harlequinna, a tortie point.
 She was mated back to her father, and a female redpoint, Somerville Golden Seal was kept by Dr Archer.